mikeroyal/Working-Remote-Guide/README.md

 [Mattermost](https://mattermost.com/) is an open source Slack alternative.
 It's written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.
 Use the features you like (file sharing, real-time group chat and webhooks—to name a few) and access the source code.
 Mattermost mostly markets itself as an open-source alternative to Slack and Microsoft Teams.

-[Discord](https://discord.com/) instant messaging and VoIP application platform designed for creating communities ranging from gamers, education, and businesses.
+[Discord](https://discord.com/) is an instant messaging and VoIP application platform designed for creating communities ranging from gamers, education, and businesses.
 Easily create/enter chat rooms, initiate video calls, and create multiple groups for messaging friends.
 Discord specializes in text, image, video and audio communication between users in a chat channel.

 [Twitch](https://www.twitch.tv/) is the world`s leading video and community platform that brings large groups of people together.
 Whether you're there for games, live music, educational tutorials, and other creative pieces of content.

+[Amazon Interactive Video Service (Amazon IVS)](https://aws.amazon.com/ivs/) is a managed live streaming solution that is quick and easy to set up, and ideal for creating interactive video experiences.
+Send your live streams to Amazon IVS using streaming software and the service does everything you need to make low-latency(under 5 seonds) live video available to any viewer around the world, letting you focus on building interactive experiences alongside the live video.